-11

-For courses dropped during Fall and Spring:

-1st week

-2nd week 0%

-Refund Credit:

-Registration day and the next day

-For courses dropped during 10 week Summer Term

-Registration day thru 3rd day of the term

-4th day of the term
+For courses dropped during Fall and Spring: 1st week Refund Credit: 2nd week For courses dropped during Summer Terms: Registration day and the next day 3rd day of the term For courses dropped during 10 week Summer Term Registration day thru 3rd day of the term 4th day of the term

-Refund on Withdrawal From Mississippi College - A student desiring to withdraw from the University should go to the Bursar's Office and process a withdrawal form.
+Refund on Withdrawal from Mississippi College - A student desiring to withdraw from the University should go to the Bursar's Office and process a withdrawal form.
 It is necessary for the correct procedure to be followed.
 Failure to process an official withdrawal earns a grade of F in each course.
 Deadlines for withdrawal are the same as those for dropping courses.
 Any claims for refunds of tuition will be based on the date on which the student files a completed withdrawal form with the Bursar's Office.

-Refund on Tuition Upon Withdrawal - Note that in counting deadlines (for changes of schedule, refunds, etc.) the first week of the semester is the calendar week in which registration begins.
-Registration fees are not refundable
+Refund of Tuition upon Withdrawal - Note that in counting deadlines (for changes of schedule, refunds, etc.) the first week of the semester is the calendar week in which registration begins.
+Registration fees are not refundable.

-For withdrawal during Fall and Spring: 1st week 2nd week 3rd week 4th week 5th week For withdrawal during Summer Terms: Registration day and the next day 3rd day 4th day 5th day 6th day For withdrawal during 10 week Summer Terms: Registration day thru 3rd day of 1st summer term 4th and 5th days of 1st summer term 6th and 7th days of 1st summer term 8th and 9th days of 1st summer term
+For withdrawal during Fall and Spring: 1st week 2nd week 3rd week 4th week 5th week For withdrawal during Summer Terms: Registration day and the next day 3rd day 4th day 5th day 6th day For withdrawal during 10 week Summer Terms: Registration day thru 3rd day of 1st summer term 4th and 5th days of 1st summer term 6th and 7th days of 1st summer term 8th and 9th days of 1st summer term 10th day of 1st summer term